Esri/utility-network-properties-extractor/README.md

 # utility-network-properties-extractor
-This repo contains the source code for the 'Utility Network Property Extractor' ArcGIS Pro Add-in.
+This repository contains the source code for the 'Utility Network Property Extractor' ArcGIS Pro Add-in.
 Single click buttons will create CSV files for Utility Network, Geodatabase and Map properties.
 There are also 3 efficiency tools to help set up your map.

 The Add-in works against layers from featureservices, database connections and file geodatabases.
 Buttons are enabled/disabled based on the layers in the map.